Curriculum

 Purpose of the Defense Strategy Course:

-• Block 4, DOD Organization and Processes, addresses civilian control of the military, the DOD strategy development process, and the role of the combatant command and component commands.
+• Block 4, Contemporary Strategic Challenges, addresses the current strategic environment and the role of the combatant command and component commands.

 Evaluation Criteria:

 No formal Military Education Level is awarded for completion of the Defense Strategy Course, nor does it provide graduate or undergraduate college credits.
 No formal academic evaluation report is written upon completion of the course.
 However, all students who complete the course will receive a Certification in Strategy and Policy Development signed by the Commandant of the U.S. Army War College.
-Army officers may also include this course on their Officer Record Briefs (ORBs) as a school completed, using the MILPO code designation NAH.
-Successful completion of the Defense Strategy Course also provides the 6Z Additional Skill Identifier (ASI), Strategic Studies Graduate, per DA Pam 611-21.
+Army officers may also include this course on their Officer Record Briefs (ORBs) as a school completed, using the MILPO code designation WUI.

 Course Dates for 2024: